 Innovate within your means.
 You may have found the one that can address your needs, but if it requires you a huge sum of money, you may want to think it over.
-The rule of thumb is to innovate within the budget you have set aside and expanded your purchased system from there.
+The rule of thumb is to innovate within the budget you have set aside and expand your purchased system from there.

 It is learning curve matters.
 Every software has a learning curve, but it is safest to go for one that offers the best usability and user-friendliness.
 If the software is hard to use, the promised efficiency and speedy processes become questionable.

 System Reliability is necessary.
-As we are talking about process automation, your inventory management system has to be able to perform calculations with 100% accuracy and more importantly, the provider should be reliable enough when bugs and other issues need urgent fixing.
+As we are talking about process automation, your inventory management system has to be able to perform calculations with 100% accuracy, and more importantly, the provider should be reliable enough when bugs and other issues need urgent fixing.